 Line installers and repairers typically need a high school diploma or the equivalent.
 Most employers also require technical instruction and long-term on-the-job training.
-Apprenticeship programs are common, as well as programs in community colleges that offer courses in electronics, telecommunications, and electricity.
-Local companies sometimes work with students to offer 1-year certificates that give hands-on fieldwork.
+Apprenticeship programs are common.
+Additionally, community colleges may offer courses in electronics, telecommunications, and electricity that can also be helpful.
+Local companies often sometimes work with students to offer 1-year certificates that give hands-on fieldwork.

 There are also advanced 2-year associate’s degree programs to provide a broader knowledge of technology in electrical utilities and telecommunications.
-It is also helpful to have background technical knowledge of electricity or electronics from military service or vocational programs.
+Additionally, a technical background in electricity or electronics from military service or vocational programs is useful.
 Apprenticeship or employer training programs can last up to 3 years combining technical instruction with on-the-job training.
-It is not mandatory to get certified.
-However it is available through several associations and may be advantageous to the candidate.
+Though not necessary, certification is available through several associations.

 Line installers climb poles and transmission towers while using truck-mounted buckets to reach equipment.
 They need to operate power equipment when installing or repairing lines, poles, and towers.
 Telecommunication line installers and repairers install, maintain, and repair telecommunications equipment.